Brambles-cat/Pony-Mailing-System/README.md

 Because of the permissions used, this script should only be used on a form owned by a google account that has no spreadsheets and an empty youtube channel

 ## To Do
+ * Parse upload date
+ * Finish checks
+ * Use google spreadsheet for ineligible videos of the current month and blacklisted uploaders
+ * Add fetch service for fetching from other sites and convert fetch services to classes